 Periodic deterministic communication service performance requirements are described in clause 5.2 of Rel-17 TS 22.104 [4].
 Survival time is included in the requirements.

-This key issue aims at studying solutions on how to transfer the survival time from AF to SMF in order to be signalled to RAN as part of TSCAI.
+This key issue aims at studying solutions on how to transfer the survival time to RAN.
 In more detail:

-- how to deliver survival time from TSN AF to 5G system;
+- how to deliver survival time to 5G system;

-- interworking with CNC and/or use of AF or NEF without interworking with CNC or with CUC, as ways how 5GS acquires the additional assistance information reflecting survival time.
+- How 5GS acquires the additional assistance information reflecting survival time, e.g. interworking with CNC and/or use of AF or NEF without interworking with CNC or with CUC or other method..